These Mariners just won’t quit, and it’s got them — and this city — knocking on the postseason’s door

 “Our team refuses to quit, they never have and they didn’t tonight,” Mariners manager Scott Servais said.
 “Credit goes to our players, they keep grinding.
 We’ve still got something to play for in Game 162.”

 This team, man.
 It is one that has defied prognostications and sabermetric formulas all season.
-According to baseballreference.com’s Pythagorean win-loss predictor, the Mariners (90-71) should only have 75 wins this season.
+According to baseballreference.com’s Pythagorean win-loss predictor, the Mariners (90-71) should have only 75 wins this season.
 For the majority of the year, fangraphs.com never gave the M’s better than a 3% chance of reaching the postseason.
 There isn’t a true star in the clubhouse.
-They have given up 47 more runs than they’ve allowed.
+They have given up 47 more runs than they’ve scored.
 But like the Hoosiers from Hickory, they punch three classes above their weight and find a way to stay standing.

 Saturday’s win embodied The Seattle Mariners Experience this season.
 With the M’s holding a 3-1 lead, reliever Paul Sewald walked two Angels to lead off the eighth, then surrendered a three-run home run to Walsh.